All pages

 Run the Veza.msi installation program and follow the on-screen prompts.
 By default, the application installs in C:\Program Files\Veza.

-The MSI package supports standard installation parameters when invoked programmatically:
+The MSI package supports standard silent installation parameters for enterprise deployment:

 Example Configuration File